pid1/redirect/README.md

 # redirect
-A Github pages site to redirect URLs
+A Github pages site to redirect URLs.

+This page primarily serves as a demo for [duck](https://github.com/pid1/duck).